Calendar

 Check here for all of the upcoming events at UCPL.
 If you have questions about any of them, give us a call at 314-727-3150.

-Join us in the Makerspace for an in-depth discussion of Girl in a Band: A Memoir by Kim Gordon.
+Join us in the Makerspace on Tuesday, October 21 for an in-depth discussion of Waiting for Britney Spears: A True Story, Allegedly by John Weiss.

 For more information, email kevin@ucitylibrary.org.

-Join us in the Makerspace for an in-depth discussion of Dreams: The Many Lives of Fleetwood Mac by Mark Blake.
+Join us in the Makerspace on Tuesday, November 18 for an in-depth discussion of The One: The Life and Music of James Brown by R.J.
+Smith

 For more information, email kevin@ucitylibrary.org.